How to Handle a Certificate of Insurance Request

 To designate your client as a Certificate Holder, your agent or carrier will add your client’s name and address to the certificate.
 That would not be possible on a policy not in good standing.

-So, this is the surest way your customer can verify that your insurance is current.
+So, this is one way your customer can verify that your insurance is current.
 This is also why you can’t show them your insurance policy instead of your certificate to satisfy a COI request.

 How Do I Handle COI Requests for Insurance I Don’t Have?